Our Services

 While mild snoring is common, certain signs warrant evaluation by a healthcare provider:

 These may indicate obstructive sleep apnea (OSA), which can increase risks of gestational hypertension, preeclampsia and low birth weight.
-If you're experiencing any of these symptoms, you can use a free AI-powered Snoring symptom checker to better understand what might be causing your symptoms and whether you should seek medical advice.
+If you're concerned about your symptoms, try Ubie's free AI symptom checker to help identify potential causes and learn whether you should consult with your healthcare provider.

 While many snoring remedies and position changes are safe in pregnancy, always check with your healthcare provider before starting new treatments or if you have concerns.
 If you experience any serious or life-threatening symptoms—such as severe difficulty breathing, swelling of the face or hands, sudden weight gain or high blood pressure—seek medical attention immediately.